Vanished/VPNBOX/README.md

 This solution has been tested on the following devices:

 Raspberry Pi3 running Raspian

-Orange Pi PC running Lubuntu
+Orange Pi PC running Lubuntu ($24 from here http://www.gearbest.com/boards-shields/pp_314651.html)

 Orange Pi Pc running Raspian

 There's no reason that this solution shouldn't work on other boards  O/S which are similar, but these haven't been tested at this point.